designing strategic UX improvements that won pre-seed funding.

 Client: Enrich

-Enrich is a DIY software solution that executes a financial advisor’s role in an approachable, uncomplicated manner for a low annual subscription.
-I conducted early usability testing and designed components that were ultimately integrated into the mobile app.
+Enrich is a DIY wealth management solution that executes a financial advisor’s role in an approachable manner.
+Enrich engaged UpperStudio, a product design agency I co-founded, in research and design that ultimately became integrated into the mobile app.

 overview.